How To Hand Sew A Blanket Stitch? [Blanket Stitch Step By Step With Pictures]

 -I normally start from the left side. 🧵

 Either way, you can do a blanket decorative stitch to join 2 pieces together with embroidery hoops.
+This makes it easy to do blanket stitch to join two pieces together.

 join 2 pieces together with embroidery hoops